unoplatform/uno.extensions/doc/Learn/Mvux/FeedView.md

 ### ErrorTemplate

-The `FeedView` will display this template if an Exception was thrown by the underlying asynchronous operation.
+The `FeedView` will display this template if the underlying asynchronous operation throws an Exception.

+Example:

 ### UndefinedTemplate

-This template is displayed when the control loads before the underlying asynchronous operation has even been called.
+This template is displayed when the `FeedView` loads before the underlying asynchronous operation has even been called.
-As soon as the asynchronous operation is invoked and awaited, the `FeedView` will switch to its `ProgressTemplate`, until the operation has resulted in data, which it will then switch to the `ValueTemplate`, or `NoneTemplate`, depending on the data result.
+As soon as the asynchronous operation is invoked and awaited, the `FeedView` will switch to its `ProgressTemplate` until the operation has resulted in data, at which point it will switch to the `ValueTemplate` or `NoneTemplate`, depending on the data result.

 Typically, this template will only show for a very short period - a split second or so, depending on how long it takes for the page and its Model to load.